mmolari/rust_pangraph_benchmark/README.md

 ## setup

 **binaries:**
-Location of the binaries is encoded in the `binaries` entry of the [configfile](config.yaml).
+Location of the binaries is encoded in the `binaries` entry of the [config file](config.yaml).
 Currently:
 - the `pangraph` binary should be available in the path.
 This corresponds to the old julia version.
 - the `pangraph_rust` binary should be available in the root folder of the repository.
 This corresponds to the new rust implementation.